 Features books by faculty and conferees.
 When registering, please indicate books you’ve written which you would like to sell.
 Please tag all books with prices rounded to a dollar.

 Listen to the sessions you missed or those you want to hear again.

-Shirley Brinkerhoff Memorial Scholarship: $100 grant for tuition
+Shirley Brinkerhoff Memorial Scholarship: $200 grant for tuition

 Awarded to a writer actively striving to hone the craft of writing who has not yet secured a publishing contract.
 See below for application.